Boeufin/ICS3U-Final/README.md

 This is where the final code will be stored for review.

 # What The Project Does:
 The Project keeps track of your tasks that you enter.
-You can edit and complete these tasks.
+You can edit and complete these tasks, and clear all.

 # How The Project Works:
-The Project works by inputting values into two text fields.
-Once you click 'Create,' your task, along with it's description will be put in the tasks to do list.
-You can choose to edit or complete the task.
-When you click edit, a box appears with the inputted text.
-Do your edits, and after, reclick the edit button to save it.
-Once you click the Complete button, the task will disappear from the list.
+The create button runs a series of code that adds HTML elements to the un ordered list.
+It records your inputs and prints them onto the page.
+These elements are generated with classes, css, and functions to make the site work.
+The edit button works by showing the hidden text area, hiding the printed text, and allowing the user to input new details to the task.
+Once they click save, the text area becomes hidden and the printed text comes into view.
+The complete button works by removing the entire section of the list from the un ordered list.
+The clear tasks button works by removing all content from the unordered list.

 # How To Compile The Project: (gulp serve)
 To compile the project, clone or dowload the project.
 Run gulp serve from the terminal, and the web server should start.